salesforce/rules_spring/tools/springboot/README.md

 ### Convenience Import Bundles

-The [//tools/springboot/import_bundles](import_bundles/BUILD) package contains some useful bundles of imports.
+The [//tools/springboot/import_bundles](import_bundles) package contains some useful bundles of imports.
+There are bundles for the Spring Boot framework, as well as bundles for the various starters.

 Since Spring Boot apps all need similar groups of dependencies, prefer to create/curate those import bundles if a dependency is coming as a transitive for a Spring Boot class.